datalad-handbook/book/docs/basics/101-115-symlinks.rst

    subsequent sections of the book.
-But it can help to establish trust in that your data is safely stored and tracked, and it can get certainly helpful should you be one of those weird people that always want to understand things in depth (those people are great, btw!).
+But it can help to establish trust in that your data is safely stored and tracked, and it can get certainly helpful should you be one of those weird people that always want to understand things in depth (those people are great, BTW!).
 Also, certain file management operations can be messy -- for example, when you attempt to move a subdirectory (more on this in a dedicated section <link>) it can break symlinks, and you need to take appropriate actions to get the dataset back into a clean